earnestt1234/FED3_Viz/Manual.md

 - **Error value for group breakpoint plots**: What values to use to create error bars; options are SEM (standard error of the mean), STD (standard deviation), or None.
 - **Show individual values**: When ticked, values for individual recordings are superimposed over the bars to show the values contributing to the average.

+Like Breakpoint Plots, **they can only be used with Progressive Ratio recordings**

 ### Chronograms (Line)